Kumano Hongu Onsen: Why Travelers Are Calling These Remote Hot Springs Japan's 'Real-Life Fountain of Youth'

 - Address Hongucho Wataze, Tanabe, Wakayama

-Note: Do not soak your towels in the bath.
-There are no restrictions on individuals with tattoos.
+・Notes: Do not soak towels in the bath.
+Tattoos are permitted.

 More details on all three hot springs in Kumano Hongu can be found on the official website of Kumano Hongu Tourist Association (English available).
 Lodgings can also be reserved from the homepage of Kumano Travel.